Please email for further details or to order any of these items. Cheques should be made payable to the “Shropshire Ornithological Society”.

 In his introduction David Bellamy writes, “Above all this book again demonstrates the power and effectiveness of co-ordinated volunteer effort in providing a thoroughly good read and, at the same time, a source work for soundly based conservation amid the unrelenting pressures on our countryside, not least its birds.”

-An electronic copy of the 1992 Atlas is available at the Historical Ornithology of Shropshire website here (go to 1992 and select the required page numbers).
+An electronic copy of the 1992 Atlas is available at the Historical Ornithology of Shropshire website here.